Dress Like A Pilgrim

 Dress Like a Pilgrim Procurement Guide

-To assist members who wish to Dress Like a Pilgrim, the Mayflower Guard has prepared a procurement guide for those individuals who are considering becoming part of living history programs and activities of the General Society of Mayflower Descendants or of their individual partner societies.
+To assist members who wish to Dress Like a Pilgrim, the Mayflower Guard has prepared a procurement guide for those individuals who are considering becoming part of living history programs and activities of The Mayflower Society or of Member Societies.
 The information in this guide is based on research and interaction with reenactor groups such as the New Plimmoth Gard.
 We have identified vendors where you can purchase period appropriate gear at reasonable prices.
 Each of these vendors have been used to purchase Pilgrim Appropriate Apparel by members of the Mayflower Guard.
 The guide will be updated periodically as new vendors are added and additional resources identified.